nils-werner/XSLTproc/readme.markdown

 - Windows: e Texteditor and cygwin with the libxslt package installed

 Mac OSX:
 xsltproc should come preinstalled with your system.
-For better Unicode-support you may install recode from Darwinports: http://recode.darwinports.com/
+For better Unicode-support you may install recode from MacPorts: http://www.macports.org/

 Windows:
 You need cygwin and its package "LibXSLT".